HemaxiN/DL_ECG_Classification/README.md

 # DL_ECG_Classification

-Practical Project to explore a multimodal deep learning approach for ECG classification.
+Practical project to explore a multimodal deep learning approach for ECG classification.